Possible $s^{\pm}$-wave pairing evidenced by midgap surface bound states in Fe-pnictide superconductors

+where $n=0$, $\pm1$, $\pm 2$, $\cdots$.
 Eq.~(\ref{Andreev levels}) represents one of the major results in this paper.
-If one identifies the scattering phase across the interface as the generalized momentum, $p_i=\pm\phi_i+\arccos\frac{E}{\Delta_i}$, Eq.~(\ref{Andreev levels}) can be rewritten as $\sum_{i=(\alpha, \beta)} p_i=2n\pi$, which is in consistence with the semiclassical quantization condition.
-When $\Delta\phi=\phi_\alpha-\phi_\beta=\pm\pi$ and $E_n<\Delta_\alpha<\Delta_\beta$, Eq.~(\ref{Andreev levels}) only supports the zero-energy solution ($E_n=0$).
-It indicates that zero-energy surface bound states exist in the semiclassical approximation.
-Furthermore, since both Saint-James cycle and its reversed cycle support zero-energy state, there will be two non-dissipative currents associated with the zero-energy states.
+If one identifies the scattering phase across the interface as the generalized momentum, $p_i=\pm\phi_i+\cos^{-1}\frac{E}{\Delta_i}$, Eq.~(\ref{Andreev levels}) can be rewritten as $\sum_{i=(\alpha, \beta)} p_i=2n\pi$, which is in consistence with the semiclassical quantization condition.
+When $\Delta\phi=\phi_\alpha-\phi_\beta=\pm\pi$ $E_n< \rm{min(}\Delta_\alpha$,$\Delta_\beta$), Eq.~(\ref{Andreev levels}) only supports the zero-energy solution ($E_n=0$).
+It indicates that zero-energy surface bound states can exist in the semiclassical approximation even in the limit of a zero-thickness normal slab.
+The zero-energy states are formed in the normal side and extend into the superconducting side over a coherence length which is similar the case of $d$-wave superconductor studied by Hu\cite{Hu1526}.
+Moreover the zero-energy surface bound state is only sensitive to the phase difference of the two-band pairing and has nothing to do with the paring amplitudes.
 It should be noted that no Saint-James cycle exists when $\Delta_\alpha<E_n<\Delta_\beta$ or $\Delta_\alpha<\Delta_\beta<E_n$ because according to Eq.~(\ref{Andreev reflection amplitude}), the currents will decay exponentially.